 You need to earn a grade of B- or higher to earn degree credit for the capstone.
 If you earn a grade below a B– (including a WD), you will need to petition the Administrative Board for permission to enroll in the capstone for one final time.
 The petition process is only available if your five-year, degree-completion deadline allows for more time.
 Your candidacy will automatically expire if you do not successfully complete the capstone requirement by your required deadline.

-If approved for a second attempt, you may be required to repeat the precapstone course or the non-credit precapstone tutorial in order to develop a new proposal on a different topic.
-Please note that you cannot choose a different capstone topic to gain additional (more than two) attempts at fulfilling the capstone requirement.
+If approved for a second attempt, you may be required to repeat the precapstone course or the non-credit precapstone tutorial.
+Please note that you cannot choose a different precapstone/capstone sequence to gain additional (more than two) attempts at fulfilling the capstone requirement for your degree.

 If by not passing the capstone you fall into poor academic standing, you’ll need to take additional degree-applicable courses to return to good standing before enrolling in the capstone for your second and final time.
 This is only an option if your five-year, degree-completion deadline allows for more time to take additional courses.